Nadic anhydride: Preparation

 In the patent for the Diels-Alder reaction, nadic anhydride was given as an example of the reaction, made by the addition of maleic anhydride to cyclopentadiene, which gives mostly the endo isomer.
 The endo isomer can be converted into the exo isomer by irradiation with UV light.

 Uses

 Due to the reactivity of the norbornene moiety in the thiol-ene reaction, nadic anhydride is used in the synthesis of monomers for cross-linked polymer networks based on thiol-ene linkages.

+Nadic anhydride has a known use in the synthesis of moxadolen (LU-253).